FREQUENTLY ASKED QUESTIONS

 the website up for another week or pays for much needed advertising.

-2. What happened
+2. What

-discontinued?
+response pages discontinued?

-I removed the link and discontinued the pages for the same
+I removed the link and discontinued the pages for the

-number of reasons.
+same number of reasons.
 I have received a number of somewhat threatening and

 harassing emails.
 I have also received a large quantity of responses that do